joshshipton/joshshipton.com/create/posts/quick-select.md

 = T(1) + c(n + \frac{n}{2} + \frac{n}{4} + \ldots)
 \]

 The sum inside the parentheses is a geometric series:
 \[
 n + \frac{n}{2} + \frac{n}{4} + \ldots = 2n
 \]

-Therefore:
+which will sum up to:
 \[
 T(n) = O(n)
 \]